zmike/zmike.github.io/_posts/2023-10-23-hibernation.md

 ---
 # Almost That Time Again

 As readers are no doubt aware by now, SGC goes into hibernation beginning around November, and that time is nearly upon us once more.
-To cap out another glorious year of ~~shitposting~~blogging, I'll be attempting to put up a newsworthy post every day.
+To cap out another glorious year of ~~shitposting~~highly technical and informative blogging, I'll be attempting to put up a newsworthy post every day.

 This is **Day 1**.